 Christmas is over and I can hardly believe it!
 It came and went so quickly!
 Now it’s time to start packing everything up to save for next year.
 Do you hate packing up all your Christmas decor?
 I do!
-It always make me a little sad because I love how my classroom and home look all decked out for the holidays.
+It always makes me a little sad because I love how my classroom and home look all decked out for the holidays.
 But this year, as I was looking over everything, I began thinking about ways I could recycle some of my Christmas decorations to use in the classroom this winter.
 So, here are three ideas I came up with.
 Read on to find out how I made them!

 Tip 1: Use Garland and Ornaments